edgedb/edgedb/docs/intro/projects.rst

   edgedb>

-To initialize a project that uses the remote instance, provide this alias when prompted for an instance name during the ``edgedb project init`` workflow.
+To initialize a project that uses the remote instance, provide this alias when prompted for an instance name during the :gelcmd:`project init` workflow.

 Unlinking